openshift/training/docs/06-authentication.md

 # Configuring Authentication
-OpenShift 4 installs with two effective superusers:
+OpenShift 4 installs with two effective superusers out of the box:

 * `kubeadmin` (technically an alias for `kube:admin`)
 * `system:admin`